kord-network/docs/concepts/courtroom.md

 ## Outline

-The META Courtroom aims to provide a framework for META services and service clients which is used for conflict resolution in relation to a specific service offerings and promises.
+The META Courtroom aims to provide a framework for META services and service clients which is used for conflict resolution in relation to the service being provided.
 The service provider specifies their service offering by tendering a process in which they can be held accountable for not complying with their quality guarantees.
 Provider swears to this promise by depositing a collateral which they stake to lose